Skip to main content

 Installing dependencies in your Unit Testing environment

-In order to run unit tests for your Realtime Feature Views with specific Python dependencies, ensure that the local Python environment executing the unit test have the proper dependency versions installed.
+To run unit tests for your Realtime Feature Views with specific Python dependencies, ensure that the local Python environment executing the tests has the proper dependency versions installed.

 The total latency observed is highly dependent on the complexity of the Realtime Feature View transformation.
 For example, if the transformation contains sleep(1), then it will take at least 1 second to run.